Easing Depression

 By definition, to depress is to sadden, make less active, and lower in value.
 Depression is defined as a hollow or low place, a low spirit, and less activity (not as busy).

 Depression is caused by neurotransmitter (chemical) imbalances in the brain.
-While scans can be performed using specialized equipment to assess brain function, there are no specific tests to detect chemical imbalances within the brain.
-However, medical doctors often treat depression with antidepressants in hopes that they can return neurotransmitters (natural chemicals) in the brain back to a normal range.
+While brain function can be assessed with specialized equipment, there are no specific tests to detect chemical imbalances in the brain.
+However, medical doctors often treat Depression with antidepressants in hopes that they can return neurotransmitters (natural chemicals) in the brain back to a normal range.

 When you are depressed, it is easy to convince yourself that nothing helps and nothing ever will.
 Depression isn't the same thing as victim-mentality, where you set yourself up to fail, always the loser or the one being abused.
-No. It's more of a shutdown of emotion.
+No. It's more of an emotional shutdown.
 Your mind goes to a place of dark numbness and avoidance.
+This is especially true with fear-based Depression (outlined below).

 It's crucial when you are depressed to change this thought pattern of believing nothing helps and that nothing ever will.
-But, until you are sleeping, exercising, and eating right, you will not have the energy to change your thoughts.
-Being asked to sleep well, exercise, and eat right when you feel this way is the dilemma of the vortex of depression.
+But, until you are sleeping, exercising, and eating right, you will not have the energy or motivation to change things.
+Being asked to sleep well, exercise, and eat right when you feel this way is the dilemma of the vortex of Depression.
 However, setting goals, engaging the senses, and enlisting support from others, such as friends, family, clergy, therapists, or group members, can be helpful.
 It's essential to have people around you who care about you, support you emotionally, and will hold you accountable.

 - Dysthymia (Mild, Chronic Depression): Symptoms are the same as for Atypical Depression, but being tired or others notice one is rundown.